 Related Post: 3 Seed Starting Methods That Every Gardener Should Try

-The exact date for when to start pepper seeds depends on where you live.
-I’m in MN (z4b), and our average last frost is around May 15th.
-So, I plant them indoors sometime in early March.
+The exact date to sow them depends on where you live.
+I’m in MN (zone 4b), and our average last frost is around May 15th.
+So I start mine sometime in early to mid March.

 How To Plant Pepper Seeds Step-By-Step